humdrum-tools/humdrum-documentation/guide/ch14/index.md

 Sometimes we need to restrict the circumstances where the data are eliminated.
 For example, we might want to eliminate all measure numbers.
-Eliminating all numbers from a `**kern` file will have the undesirable consequence of eliminating all note durations as well.
+Eliminating all numbers from a <span class="rep">kern</span> file will have the undesirable consequence of eliminating all note durations as well.
 Most
 <span class="tool">humsed</span> operations can be *preceded* by a
 regular expression delineated by slashes.
 This tells <span class="tool">humsed</span> to